Zeralm/Final/Sent_Vent-final/Guide to seleCrawl.py .md

  ### What it does not do:

-  -Be informative about its inner workings.
+  -Be completely informative about its inner workings.
+The complexity of the parsing requires readers to be well acquainted with Selenium and Twitter's behaviour

-  -Run smoothlessly without errors.
+  -Run smoothlessly without sporadic exceptions that cannot be handled.

   -Guarantee its autonomy in front of persistent errors.

   -Support remote troubleshooting through Telegram.

+  -Centralize the data flow to one specific location (may change in the future)

   ### How it works: